MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 Q: Where can I find more information about Azure AppCAT?

-A: Azure AppCAT has several online guides.
-From an overview of the tool to the installation and execution of the tool, to the creation of custom rules.
-You can find all the guides in the [Azure AppCAT documentation](https://access.redhat.com/documentation/en-us/migration_toolkit_for_applications/6.0)
+A: When you download Azure AppCAT, you will find a `docs` disctory with all the information you need to get started.

 Q: Where can I find the specific Azure rules?

-A: All the Azure rules are available in the [Azure AppCAT Ruleset GitHub repository](https://github.com/windup/windup-rulesets/tree/master/rules/rules-reviewed/azure)
+A: All the Azure rules are available in the [Azure AppCAT Ruleset GitHub repository](https://github.com/azure/windup-rulesets)

 Q: Where can I find more information about creating custom rules?